magento/devdocs/guides/v2.0/frontend-dev-guide/css-guide/css_quick_guide_mode.md

 Server-side is the default mode for LESS compilation, so if you do not change this, your Magento instance is using server-side compilation mode.

-<h2>Making simple style changes in Server-side compilation</h2>
+<h2>Making simple style changes in server-side LESS compilation mode</h2>

-The following is an illustration of how the process of making simple changes looks like with the server-side mode:
+The following is an illustration of how the process of making simple changes looks like with the server-side LESS compilation mode:
 <ol>
 <li>Create and apply a theme.</li>
 <li>In your theme directory, add <code>web/css/source/_extend.less</code>.</li>